Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 In most cases, the user works with the software through some top-level interface such as a UI, CLI, or API.
 While the code itself might involve numerous layers of abstractions, the only one that matters to the user is the one they get to actually see and interact with.

 It doesn't even matter if a few layers deep there's a bug in some part of the system, as long as it never surfaces to the user and doesn't affect the provided functionality.
-Conversely, it makes no difference that we may have full coverage on all of the lower-level pieces, if there's a defect in the user interface that renders our system effectively useless.
+Conversely, it makes no difference that we may have full coverage on all the lower-level pieces, if there's a defect in the user interface that renders our system effectively useless.

 Of course, if you want to ensure that something works correctly, you have to check that exact thing and see if it does.
 In our case, the best way to gain confidence in the system is to simulate how an actual user would interact with the top-level interface and see if it works properly according to expectations.